Education in Cottingley began in about 1816. The children of the village were taught to read and

 This school was demolished in 2002 following the move to Cottingley Moor Road.

 A friendly, loving and caring environment where children learn through play.
 There are vacancies for children aged 2 to 5 years, Monday through to Friday.
 Children over 3 are entitled to a Nursery Grant and may be eligible for 5 free places.
 Go along, see for yourself, find out more about this 26 place Pre-school with good OFSTED results.
+"Behaviour is Good - Staff are kind and encouraging helping children to grow in confidence and feel valued.
+The managers and staff know the children well, they plan a wide range of challenging and exciting play opportunities" Visits from parents/carers and children are welcome.

 Mark Senior is aiming to promote a new junior football club, with coaching sessions being held at Bingley Grammar School every saturday morning for boys and girls aged 5-11.
 Interested parties can visit the web site above for further information.